This week I’m tackling I is for Ice and IUCN, the International Union for Conservation of Nature.

 Know where your fish comes from.

-• Now when you are shopping for fish at the market, remember to bring your cooler bag (and if you’re really awesome, bring a few frozen gel packs from home), or ask the person behind the fish counter for a small bag of ice for transport.
+- When shopping for fish at the market, remember to bring your cooler bag (if you’re awesome, bring a few frozen gel packs from home) or ask the person behind the fish counter for a small bag of ice for transport.

-• And if you aren’t going to cook that day or the next, toss it in the freezer in the same package that you brought it home.
+- And if you won’t be cooking that day or the next, toss it in the freezer in the same package that you brought home.

-It was for the first time I was awed by the beauty of aquamarine-colored glacial ice.
+For the first time, I was awed by the beauty of aquamarine-colored glacial ice.

 After a few days swooshing down the slopes in Chamonix, my fiancé at the time and I began our day trip to Aiguille du Midi and Vallee Blanche, considered by some to be the most famous off-piste ski run in the world.
 Now.
 You might like to know, I was a beginner skier.
 This wasn’t Everest, but Vallee Blanche is over 12,000 feet altitude and one of the tallest mountains I’d ever skied.